Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/09/measuring-developer-productivity.md

 ## What they get right

 The premise of the McKinsey article is that "functions such as sales or customer operations" have power point numbers they can present to say whether they are doing a great job.
-The C-suite has an appetite for a similar *pow-pow-pow* fingerbanging set of numbers for software development.
-Existing development updates are usually narrative-based and _so yawn_.
+The C-suite has an appetite for a similar *pow-pow-pow* finger-gun set of numbers for software development.
+Existing development updates are usually narrative-based and *so yawn*.

 On top of the lack of headline numbers to say how good (or bad) the software engineers are, the software is now crucial to an organization's success.
 The C-suite depends on this software, which they are not "knowledgeable enough to assess" (not my words) and they are worried about it.